eccentricdevotion/TARDISWeepingAngels/README.md

 * Configurable killing item
 * Only spawn them in the worlds you want
 * Can be frozen in place for a configurable time
-* Configurable TARDIS KEy stealing
+* Configurable TARDIS Key stealing

 ##Information
 Weeping Angels only spawn at night in loaded chunks.
 They spawn with grey leather armour and a water lily helmet (their wings).